-- a) An increase in the sales of inferior goods - b) A decrease in the supply of solar panels - c) An increase in the demand for electric cars and scooters - d) A decrease in the price of energy efficient light bulbs

-10. What would happen in the market for Nudie Jeans if there was an increase in the price of Neuw Denim Jeans?

-- a) The demand curve would shift to the right and the price would fall - b) The demand curve would shift to the right and the price would increase - c) The demand curve would shift to the left and the price would increase - d) The demand curve would shift to the left and the price would fall - 11.
+- 7. A large increase in real disposable incomes is likely to lead to a decrease in the demand for: - a) Amazon Prime memberships - b) High end restaurant meals - c) Mass produced sausages - d) Financial advice - 8.
+A movement down along the demand curve (i.e. expansion) for peanut butter is likely to be caused by: - a) An increase in the price of almonds - b) A ban on all nut products in all schools across Australia - c) Higher cost of labour for peanut farmers - d) A glut in the market for peanuts - 9.
+An increase in the price of petrol is likely to result in: - a) A decrease in the sales of petrol powered vehicles - b) An expansion of the demand for petrol - c) A decrease in the demand for public transport - d) An increase in the price of electric vehicles - 10.
+What would happen in the market for BMW vehicles if there was an increase in the price of Mercedes vehicles? - a) The demand curve would shift to the right and the price would fall - b) The demand curve would shift to the right and the price would increase - c) The demand curve would shift to the left and the price would increase - d) The demand curve would shift to the left and the price would fall - 11.
 An increase in Australia's unemployment rate is likely to cause which of the following to occur in the market for home brand baked beans? - a) the supply curve would shift to the right causing the price to increase - b) the demand curve would shift to the right causing the price to increase - c) the demand curve would shift to the left causing the price to decrease - d) there would be no change in this market - 12.
 If the price for soft drinks increases by from \$2 to \$2.20 and this resulted in a fall in the quantity demanded for soft drinks from 20 million litres per week to 19 million litres per week, then the product: - a) Has a high PED - b) Has a low PED - c) Is unit elastic - d) Has a PED that cannot be determined from the information given